Top 10 Best WordPress Plugins to Manage Your Website

 Beaver Builder is one of several page builders that you can install to get the job done.
 It allows you to drag and drop different columns and modules, making it easy to move around different elements on the page.

-You can add text blocks, images, galleries, content sliders, and more, with pre-built rows and templates, making it even easier.
+Adding text blocks, images, galleries, content sliders, and more with pre-built rows and templates make it even easier.

 There’s a free version of the plugin with plenty of features on its own, but you can also upgrade to a paid plan if you want to for premium modules and templates.

 6 – Modular Image Gallery

 A good image gallery is a must for creatives and designers who want to show off their work.
 When you have visual work to exhibit, you need to display it in the right way.

 Whether you’re a graphic designer, a photographer, an artist, or something else, Modula